realvz/blog.realvarez.com/src/blog/linux-net-k8s.md

 | **OUTPUT**      | First touch on locally-generated packet | Pod egress or kube-apiserver outbound webhook calls            |
 | **POSTROUTING** | Last touch before wire                  | SNAT (MASQUERADE) pod IP → worker node IP for external replies |

-We can model three kinds of traffic flows based on their destination:
+Conceptually, we can model three traffic flows based on their source and destination:
-- Traffic passing through the node: This is traffic not destined for the node itself, such as pod-to-pod communication on different nodes.
-This traffic follows the path: `PREROUTING` → `FORWARD` → `POSTROUTING`.
+- **Pod → external** -- PREROUTING → FORWARD → POSTROUTING (SNAT applies here).
-- Incoming traffic to the node -- This is traffic directed at the node itself, like a request to a service running on the host.
-This traffic follows the path: `PREROUTING` → `INPUT`.
+- **External → pod (via Service)** -- PREROUTING (DNAT to pod) → FORWARD.
-- Outgoing traffic from the node -- This is traffic originating from the node itself.
-This traffic follows the path: `OUTPUT` → `POSTROUTING`.[^4]
+- **Pod → pod (via Service)** -- PREROUTING → INPUT.

 ![Figure: A simplified diagram of Netfilter hooks and packet flow](Kubernetes%20Networking-1758135896763.webp)

-Netfilter allows traffic originating from pods to be routed out of the node's primary network interface for external communication (with SNAT applied by `netfilter`, as we discussed).
-Similarly, incoming traffic destined for a Pod (e.g., via a Service's DNAT) arrives at the Node, is processed by `netfilter`, and then routed to the correct Pod via the bridge and its associated `veth` pair.
+Netfilter allows traffic originating from pods to be routed out of the node's primary network interface for external communication (with SNAT applied by netfilter).
+Similarly, incoming traffic destined for a pod (e.g., via a Service's DNAT) arrives at the node, is processed by `netfilter`, and then routed to the correct pod via the bridge and its associated `veth` pair.

 For pod-to-external traffic (outside the VPC), the VPC CNI uses SNAT to translate the pod's VPC IP to the node's primary ENI IP address.
 This is handled by an iptables rule: